tdwg/vocab/documentation-specification.md

 To facilitate use by applications programmed to make use of SKOS properties, it is RECOMMENDED that controlled vocabulary term descriptions include a skos:definition property that has the same value as the rdfs:comment property routinely used to indicate the human-readable definition for every TDWG vocabulary term.

 As with all other TDWG vocabulary terms, controlled value terms will be assigned a term IRI.
 That IRI MAY be used as the subject or object when expressing relationships with other resources.
 However, in the context of information transfer, there might be cases where it is more desirable to represent the controlled vocabulary term by means of a unique text string.
 To facilitate such use, each controlled vocabulary term MUST be assigned a string that is unique within that controlled vocabulary.
-That string SHOULD be designated by making it a plan literal value (without language tag) of an rdf:value property of the term.
+That string SHOULD be designated by making it a plain literal value (without language tag) of an rdf:value property of the term.

 **4.5.4.1 Example metadata for controlled a vocabulary term (non-normative)**